-Most faiths have cannon or scripture that they believe to be divinely inspired or from the mouth of God.
+Most faiths have canon or scripture that they believe to be divinely inspired or from the mouth of God.
 Less talked about, however, is the information the faith does not want you to have.
 If, at any point in time, the church advises you against doing your own research, you have a problem.

 Again, the principle still stands that any understanding of the universe should be able to withstand basic outside research.
 When you buy a car, you would research various cars before making a purchase.
-How much more should we research and carefully think about organizations whose teachings will determine our lives day-to-day?
+How much more should we research and carefully think about organizations whose teachings will determine our day-to-day lives?

 Let's now compare this to a relationship with another person.
 If you were spending time with someone and they actively tried to keep you from knowing things about them or their past, that would raise a red flag.
 If they were to scold you and threaten to leave you after you had asked any questions about them, you would find that odd and concerning.
 We need to apply that same logic to our faith.